 Medical expenses: Medical expenses would cover ambulance charges, hospitalization, surgery, medication, in-home services, and rehabilitation expenses.
 Hospital bills and records would serve as evidence for your injuries.

 Pain and suffering: You are entitled to claim for physical pain and mental anguish resulting from a DUI accident.

-Lost wages: Sustaining injuries from the accident may interfere with your attendance in the job.
+Lost wages: Sustaining injuries from the accident may interfere with your attendance on the job.
 This would be covered under lost wages.
-If you have lost your job because of the injuries, you may be entitled for loss of earning.
+If you have lost your job because of the injuries, you may be entitled to loss of earnings.

-Punitive damages: Punitive damages may also be covered which punishes the defendant for the negligent behavior.
+Punitive damages: Punitive damages may also be covered, which punishes the defendant for negligent behavior.

 If the accident had resulted in the death of the victim, his legal dependents are entitled to go for a wrongful death lawsuit.

 The compensation amount for a DUI claim may vary in each case depending upon the state, type of accident, and damages of the claimant.
 The average amount of compensation for DUI in Florida ranges between $50,000 to $100,000.

 Drunk driving is an alarming epidemic in the US and must be addressed more effectively.
 The best practice for drivers is not to drive under the influence of alcohol.
 Before driving home under the influence, wait an hour for each standard drink you have enjoyed.
-Reports indicate that the repeat offenders encompass almost one-third of all convicted drunk drivers.
+Reports indicate those repeat offenders encompass almost one-third of all convicted drunk drivers.
 Never be one among them.

 If you are injured by the impaired driving of a drunk driver, fight for your rights.
 Do not leave your future to chance.
-Though pursuing a claim would not compensate for your pain and anxiety, it may help you to meet your financial needs.
+Though pursuing a DUI insurance claim would not compensate for your pain and anxiety, it may help you to meet your financial needs.

-Let’s wind up with an interesting part in the bipartisan infrastructure bill which has a provision that edicts a drunk driving monitoring system in all passenger vehicles by 2027.
-It would prevent the vehicle from operating if any alcohol is detected.
+Let’s wind up with an interesting part of the bipartisan infrastructure bill, which has a provision that edicts a drunk driving monitoring system in all passenger vehicles by 2027.
+It will prevent the vehicle from operating if any alcohol is detected.
 We have to wait and watch how effective it would be from the current Ignition Interlock Device (IID) system.